scala-native/scala-native/docs/contrib/contributing.rst

 Very important notice about Javalib
 -----------------------------------

-Scala Native contains a re-implementation of part of Java.
+Scala Native contains a re-implementation of part of the JDK.

 Although the `GPL and Scala License are compatible`_ and the `GPL and Scala CLA are compatible`_, EPFL wish to distribute scala native